Tensor product: Quotient algebras

 That is, in the symmetric algebra two adjacent vectors (and therefore all of them) can be interchanged.
 The resulting objects are called symmetric tensors.

 Tensor product in programming

 Array programming languages

 Array programming languages may have this pattern built in.
 For example, in APL the tensor product is expressed as ○.× (for example A ○.× B or A ○.× B ○.× C).
 In J the tensor product is the dyadic form of */ (for example a */ b or a */ b */ c).

-Note that J's treatment also allows the representation of some tensor fields, as a and b may be functions instead of constants.
+J's treatment also allows the representation of some tensor fields, as a and b may be functions instead of constants.
 This product of two functions is a derived function, and if a and b are differentiable, then a */ b is differentiable.

 However, these kinds of notation are not universally present in array languages.
 Other array languages may require explicit treatment of indices (for example, MATLAB), and/or may not support higher-order functions such as the Jacobian derivative (for example, Fortran/APL).